massitommi/GroovyEngine/README.md

 # How to build
 The engine is structured to support multiple platforms but currently only Windows is implemented.
 To build the Visual Studio 2022 solution just run "GenWinProjects.bat".
-To start the engine you'll need a project, you can create projects with the ProjectCreator tool, then launch the engine with the bat files.
+Launching the engine from your IDE will load the DemoProject.
-Note: Starting the engine from your IDE will load the DemoProject.
+You can create projects with the ProjectCreator tool, then launch the engine with the bat files.

 # How to create your own Groovy class (Actor, ActorComponent, etc...)